 Culture and history rub shoulders at Bradford Industrial Museum, the Brontë Parsonage in Haworth, Cliffe Castle Museum in Keighley, and nearby East Riddlesden Hall.
 Bingley’s Five-Rise Locks staircase, the most spectacular feature of the Leeds and Liverpool Canal, and the steam engines of the Keighley and Worth Valley Railway offer another look back at the district’s industrial past.

-The fifth Tour de Yorkshire, the annual international professional cycle race showcasing Yorkshire to the world, returned to Bradford District in May 2019 with spectacular hill climbs along the world-famous main street in Haworth and the Cote de Goose Eye.
-In September the UCI World Road Championships visited the district twice.
+On the sporting front, the fifth Tour de Yorkshire, the annual international professional cycle race showcasing Yorkshire to the world, returned to Bradford District in May 2019 with spectacular hill climbs along the world-famous main street in Haworth and the Cote de Goose Eye.
+In September 2019 the UCI World Road Championships visited the district twice.
 The Women’s Elite race started in Bradford city centre and the Men’s Elite race will passed through Ilkley.

 Bradford is located at the centre of the UK, with the M606, a spur off the M62 motorway, connecting it to the national motorway network.
 It has direct rail connections to London, and Leeds Bradford Airport is just six miles from the city centre.